violaaliwarga/supermarket_2019_Q1_analysis/README.md

 ## **2. Initial Analysis of the Raw Dataset**

-In this phase, I performed an initial review of the raw dataset using Excel to verify the accuracy of key calculations.
+I performed an initial review of the raw dataset using Excel to verify the accuracy of key calculations.
 Specifically, I checked columns such as `Tax`, `Total`, `Gross Margin`, and `Gross Income` to ensure they were computed correctly.
 With these calculations confirmed as accurate, we can confidently move on to the next step of data analysis in Python.
 Additionally, I standardized column names by converting them to lowercase and replacing spaces with underscores to simplify SQL queries in future analyses.

 ## **3. Data Cleaning and Preparation**